pivotal-cf/docs-hazelcast/README.md

 ## Pivotal Cloud Foundry Partners Template

 This is now the readme for the Hazelcast PRODUCT-NAME tile.
-Re-purpose this readme for Hazelcast PRODUCT-NAME.
+You can re-purpose this readme for Hazelcast PRODUCT-NAME after the draft of the documentation has been completed.

 This template helps partners prepare documentation for Pivotal Cloud Foundry (PCF) partner services that appear on [Pivotal Network](https://network.pivotal.io/).